Subaru Logo Meaning: History of Seven Sisters Symbol

 Subaru Logo Evolution

-The original logo of the automaker depicted an accurate configuration of the stars but gave the emblem a rather cluttered view.
-In the subsequent years, the logo has seen changes to the color of stars and background which also included golden colored stars and red background.
+The automaker’s original logo featured an accurate representation of the stars but had a somewhat cluttered appearance.
+Over the years, the logo underwent various changes, including alterations to the colors of the stars and the background.
+These changes even included variations like golden-colored stars and a red background.

 Subaru Symbol 1958

-Over the years, Subaru has retained the original idea of six stars but it has tinkered with the design elements of stars, their size and placement.
-As a result, the biggest star has moved to the upper left side of the oval while the other stars are neatly placed in the bottom right corner.
-In these years, the oval has become more flattened, just like the evolution of Ford emblem.
+Throughout its history, Subaru has maintained the core concept of featuring six stars in its logo.
+However, the company has made adjustments to the design elements of the stars, including their size and placement.
+As a result, the largest star has shifted to the upper left side of the oval, while the remaining stars are neatly arranged in the bottom right corner.
+Over the years, the oval shape of the logo has also become more flattened, much like the evolution of the Ford emblem.

 Old Subaru Logo